StefanoMarina/sysjack/README.md

 - An **external sound card** is recommended since pi's internal audio card is hardly capable of handling realtime audio, as it works with an intermediate buffer.
 I never managed to run jackd succesfully with the builtin audio card.
 - You will also need **perl** installed ```sudo apt-get install perl```.
+- Finally, unless you have a way for downloading this, you will probably need ```sudo apt-get install git``` to clone this repository.

 ## Alsacap
 ALSACAP is a small piece of code by Volker Schatz.
 Source code is included here as it is not easy to find.
 It will enumerate